qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Another solution is to **treat mutation as data**.
 To mutate something, **append a mutation command into command queue**.
 Then execute the mutation commands at once.
 (Note that command should not indirectly borrow base data.)

 - In the process of creating new commands, it only do immutable borrow to base data, and only one mutable borrow to the command queue at a time.
-- When executing the commands, it only do one mutable borrow to base data, and one mutable borrow to command queue at a time.
+- When executing the commands, it only do one mutable borrow to base data, and one borrow to command queue at a time.

 What if I need the latest state before executing the commands in queue?
 Then inspect both the command queue and base data to get latest state ([LSM tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) does similar things).
 You can often avoid needing to getting latest state during processing, by separating it into multiple stages.